The Science of Liberty

 Evil is a violation of Private Property.

 The First Fundamental Principle of Liberty is the only law that governs Private Property in a society.
 Any other legislation on the subject of private property is completely superfluous and unnecessary, and indeed dangerous, because it is running the risk of violating this Fundamental Natural Law of Liberty.
-Any legislation that contradicts this Natural Law is immoral and unjust, and if unchecked will lead to the destruction of Liberty and ultimately the destruction of the society itself.
+Any legislation that contradicts this Natural Law is immoral and unjust, and if unchecked will lead to the destruction of Liberty and ultimately the destruction of the society itself, because no society can long enure without Liberty and Justice.
 That’s why it is best that all legislation regarding private property be abolished, and replaced with this ONE law.

 Second Fundamental principle of Liberty (derived from the first):

 - Private property is not to be violated by a group.